ronnieholm/Backend-web-programming-course-spring-2014/Source/Exercises/Exercise8/README.md

 ﻿# Exercise 8: Using a class

 This exercise is about using an existing class.
 The solution contains a new class called Student in the file Student.cs.

 1. Have a look inside the Student.cs file and see what the Student class definition contains (constructors, methods, etc).
-See if you can figure out what each method does – the comments for each method should be helpful
+See if you can figure out what each method does.
+The comments for each method should be helpful
 2. Now try to use the Student class yourself.
 Insert some new code into the solution (in the Main method),